benwake1/signaldeck-ci-server/README.md

 ### Shared behaviour

 - Both runners use a shared `RunsTestSuite` trait for clone, install, streaming, and cleanup
-- Console output is streamed line-by-line with ANSI codes stripped, flushed to DB every 3 seconds
+- Console output is broadcast in real time over WebSockets (Laravel Reverb) and also flushed to DB for reconnections
 - Status progresses through `pending` → `cloning` → `installing` → `running` → `passing`/`failed`/`error`
 - If 0 tests are found or executed, the run is marked `error`
 - If any step fails, the run is marked `error` and the error message is stored